-Regarding training provider recruitment, NYSERDA selects these organizations through its existing procurement processes, which include (1) extending contracts for existing training providers who have successfully completed other training projects (e.g., Hudson Valley Community College and Nontraditional Employment for Women) and (2) selecting new training providers through its workforce development solicitations (e.g., Building Skills New York, the College of Staten Island, and The HOPE Program).
+Regarding training provider recruitment, NYSERDA selects these organizations through its existing procurement processes, which include (1) extending contracts for existing training providers who have successfully completed other training projects (e.g., Nontraditional Employment for Women) and (2) selecting new training providers through its workforce development solicitations (e.g., Building Skills New York and The HOPE Program).
 NYSERDA issues these workforce development solicitations multiple times each year.
 NYSERDA also promotes the project on its website, in outreach to potential training providers and workforce development organizations, and through targeted outreach to existing training providers.